eums/website/whats-on/index.markdown

 <hr>

-We are proud of the quality of our ensembles.
-Since the society's creation in 1867, our concerts have been performed to an incredibly high standard and have received critical acclaim alongside warm support from our audiences.

 We perform six main concerts a year, with a Winter concert series, a Spring concert series and a Summer concert.
 Each year one of our concerts also includes a joint collaboration between the Chorus and one of either Sinfonia or